General Practices For All Worksites

 Reduce Commonplace Touchpoints:

-- Provide a sensor-activated environment when possible (water coolers, toilets, faucets, soap dispensers, paper towels, and hand sanitizer dispensers).
+- Provide a sensor-activated environment when possible (water coolers, toilets, faucets, soap dispensers, paper towel and hand sanitizer dispensers).

-- Consider providing finger cots or gloves for any shared equipment (e.g. copy machine, microwave) especially when washing stations or appropriate methods of disinfectant are not immediately accessible.
+- Consider providing finger cots (preferable) or gloves for any shared equipment (e.g. copy machine, microwave) especially when washing stations or appropriate methods of disinfectant are not immediately accessible.

 - Assign individual designated printers and scanners when possible for those whose tasks cannot be accomplished by electronic forms of communication.

 - Assign tasks to specific individuals when possible (e.g. one person turns office lights on/off, one person adjusts thermostats, one person accesses specific areas, etc).

-- Provide specific disposable office supplies, such as pens (and have individuals label and keep them).
+- Provide specific office supplies, such as pens (and have individuals label and keep them).

 - Clean and sanitize all surfaces including high touch areas (fixtures, light switches, appliance handles, buttons, etc.) on arrival and departure of staff and clients.

-- Ensure adequate stock of eco-friendly paper and plastic products (toilet paper, paper towels, etc) when reusable, washable, service items are not available or practical.
+- Ensure adequate stock of eco-friendly disposable products (plates, utensils, toilet paper, paper towels, etc) when reusable, washable, service items are not available or practical.

-Eliminate self-serve areas in the kitchen and designated food service areas (includes coffee).
+Eliminate self-serve in kitchen and designated food service areas (includes coffee).

 ○ Do not provide snack bowls or unpackaged goods.

-○ Do not provide fruit that isn’t individually wrapped.
+○ Do not provide fruit that isn’t individually wrapped, or washed and peelable.

 ○ Do not provide shared platters.